 Liturgy – The following liturgy is repeated by the Cultist three times: “Memories are in the past, here and so soon gone; Release your thoughts, give them to me, they’ll not haunt you for long.”

 Act – The details of the scene the Cultist wishes them to forget are announced, with the earliest moment no more than an hour prior to the rite.

 Act – A command word is selected that will trigger the memory of the target next time they hear it spoken.
 It is spoken aloud three times.

 Offering – Crushed flea dust is blown over the target’s left shoulder.

 The target suppresses all memories of the scene immediately preceding this Rite, up to one hour of time.
 The target will be entirely unable to remember events within the chosen period of time, and will experience it as lost time.
 The Cultist may release these memories at any time by speaking the chosen command word, forcing the target to immediately experience the events of the suppressed scene.
-Though this does not inflict the Cursed state it is considered a Curse, and can be removed in all such manners that break curses.
+Though this does not inflict the Damned state it is considered a Damnation, and can be removed in all such manners that break damnations.